altwajre/hello-akka/resources/docs/03-actors/11-testing-actor-systems/README.md

 assert(fsm.isTimerActive("test") == false)
 ```

-Due to a limitation in Scala’s type inference, there is only the factory method shown above, so you will probably write code like TestFSMRef(new MyFSM) instead of the hypothetical ActorRef-inspired TestFSMRef[MyFSM]
+Due to a limitation in Scala’s type inference,
+- there is only the factory method shown above,
+- so you will probably write code like TestFSMRef(new MyFSM)
+- instead of the hypothetical ActorRef-inspired TestFSMRef[MyFSM].
-- All methods shown above directly access the FSM state without any synchronization; this is perfectly alright if the CallingThreadDispatcher is used and no other threads are involved, but it may lead to surprises if you were to actually exercise timer events, because those are executed on the Scheduler thread.
+- All methods shown above directly access the FSM state without any synchronization;
+- this is perfectly alright if the CallingThreadDispatcher is used and no other threads are involved,
+- but it may lead to surprises if you were to actually exercise timer events,
+- because those are executed on the Scheduler thread.

 ## Testing the Actor’s Behavior
-When the dispatcher invokes the processing behavior of an actor on a message, it actually calls apply on the current behavior registered for the actor
+When the dispatcher invokes the processing behavior of an actor on a message,
+- it actually calls apply on the current behavior registered for the actor
-- This starts out with the return value of the declared receive method, but it may also be changed using become and unbecome in response to external messages
+- This starts out with the return value of the declared receive method,
+- but it may also be changed using become and unbecome in response to external messages
-- All of this contributes to the overall actor behavior and it does not lend itself to easy testing on the Actor itself
+- All of this contributes to the overall actor behavior and it does not lend itself to easy testing on the Actor itself.
-- Therefore the TestActorRef offers a different mode of operation to complement the Actor testing: it supports all operations also valid on normal ActorRef
+- Therefore the TestActorRef offers a different mode of operation to complement the Actor testing:
+- it supports all operations also valid on normal ActorRef.
-- Messages sent to the actor are processed synchronously on the current thread and answers may be sent back as usual
+- Messages sent to the actor are processed synchronously on the current thread and answers may be sent back as usual.
-- This trick is made possible by the CallingThreadDispatcher described below (see CallingThreadDispatcher); this dispatcher is set implicitly for any actor instantiated into a TestActorRef.
+- This trick is made possible by the CallingThreadDispatcher described below (see CallingThreadDispatcher);
+- this dispatcher is set implicitly for any actor instantiated into a TestActorRef.

 ```scala
 import akka.testkit.TestActorRef